-- A. The victim has the right at any court proceeding not to testify regarding any identifying or locating information unless the victim consents or the court orders disclosure on finding that a compelling need for the information exists.
-A court proceeding on the motion shall be in camera. - B. A victim's identifying and locating information that is obtained, compiled or reported by a law enforcement agency or prosecution agency shall be redacted by the originating agency and prosecution agencies from records pertaining to the criminal case involving the victim including discovery disclosed to the defendant. - C. Subsection B does not apply to:
+- A. The Victim has the right at any court proceeding not to testify regarding any identifying or locating information unless the victim consents or the court orders disclosure on finding that a compelling need for the information exists.
+A court proceeding on the motion shall be in camera. - B. A victim's identifying and locating information that is obtained, compiled, or reported by a law enforcement agency or prosecution agency shall be redacted by the originating agency and prosecution agencies from records pertaining to the criminal case involving the victim, including discovery disclosed to the defendant, the defendants attorney or any of the attorney's staff. - C. Subsection B of this section does not apply to: - 1.
+The victim's name except, if the victim is a minor, the victim's name may be reducted from public records

-- 1. The victim's name except, if the victim is a minor, the victim's name may be redacted from public records pertaining to the crime if the countervailing interests of confidentiality, privacy, the rights of the minor or the best interests of this state outweigh the public interest in disclosure. - 2.
+- pertaining to the crime if the countervailing interests of confidentiality, privacy, the rights of the minor or the best interests of this state outweigh the public interest in disclosure. - 2.
 Any records that are transmitted between law enforcement and prosecution agencies or a court. - 3.
-Any records if the victim or, if the victim is a minor, the victim's representative as designated under section 13-4403 has consented to the release of information. - 4.
-The general location at which the reported crime occurred. - D. For the purposes of this section: - 1.
+Any records if the victim or, if the victim is a minor, the victim's representative as designated under section 13-4403 has consented to the release of the information. - 4.
+The general location at which the reported crime occurred. - 5.
+The victims' address, if the victims' address appears in any body-worn camera footage, photographs or other visual or audio depictions and there is evidence that the defendant knows the victims' address because of a relationship set forth in section 13-3601, subsection A. - D. Notwithstanding subsections A and B of this section, a court may order the victim's identifying and locating information to be disclosed in a specific case if it is necessary to protect the defendant's constitutional rights or when the information is not reasonably able to be redacted because of undue burden or expense.
+Before the court discloses the information, the victim must be notified and has the right to be heard by the court.
+If the disclosure is made to the defendant's attorney, the defendant's attorney may not disclose the information to any person other than the attorney's staff and a designated investigator.
+The defendant's attorney may not provide the disclosed information to the defendant without specific authorization from the court. - E. For the purposes of this section: - 1.
 "Identifying information" includes a victim's date of birth, social security number and official state or government issued driver license or identification number. - 2.
-"Locating information" includes the victim's address, telephone number, e-mail address and place of employment.
+"Locating information" includes the victim's address, telephone number, email address and place of employment.